MortenHoustonLudvigsen/KarmaTestAdapter/index.md

 ## Example: `getDisplayName`

 Let's say the suites for a project represent classes and methods.
-In this case one might want the suites to be displayed seperated by full stops.
-This can be implemted in an extension module.
+In this case one might want the suites to be displayed separated by full stops.
+This can be implemented in an extension module.

 Typescript: